JohnAlanPeters/cg/README.md

-Support is provided by text at 415-239-5393 John Alan Peters My Email is not checked very often so if you email me please text that "You have mail!" japeters747@gmail.com It is better to use one of the Forth Facebook groups like Win32Forth https://www.facebook.com/groups/714452415259600 which is public.
+Support is provided by text at 415-239-5393 John Alan Peters My Email is not checked very often so if you email me please text that "You have mail!" japeters747@gmail.com It is better to use one of the Forth Facebook groups like Win32Forth which is at this URL. https://www.facebook.com/groups/714452415259600 which is public.
-You are invided to join Forth2020 but it is private to keep spammers and trolls out.
+You are invided to join Forth2020 but it is a private Fasebook group pevent problems.

-The whole Win32Forth dictionary is available via a console window in your browser when you log on to the above URL.
+The whole Win32Forth dictionary is available in a console window in your browser when you log on to the above URL.
 Try something simple like SE SEE  SE is a short version of SEE that shows the stack comments and more. ( -- text )

 TYPE has been vectored to VTYPE to send the output to the web page.
 It is in a loop in Win32Forth named VECTINT